 In other words, road rage is a problem that places drivers throughout Texas and the nation at unnecessary risk.

-- Cutting off a car and slowing down in front of it
+- Cutting off another car and intentionally slowing down in front of it

 - Blocking cars from passing or changing lanes

-Statistics reveal that road rage accidents are most likely to occur during rush hour—nearly 25% take place between 4 p.m. and 7 p.m. on weekdays.
-While stress is likely to blame for many of these instances, there’s no excuse for driving in a way that might harm others.
+Statistics reveal that road rage accidents are most likely to occur during rush hour, with nearly 25% taking place between 4 p.m. and 7 p.m. on weekdays.
+The increased stress associated with heavy traffic and time constraints may contribute to this spike, but regardless of the reasons, there is no excuse for engaging in dangerous driving behaviors that can harm others.

-When drivers have road rage and cause an accident, they can be held accountable for the injuries they cause.
-Survivors of accidents caused by unsafe, aggressive drivers are often able to seek compensation for medical bills, lost wages, and other damages.
-If a family loses a loved one because of a preventable accident, they might have the option to hold the negligent party accountable for the wrongful death.
+When road rage escalates into intentional wrongdoing, such as assault or purposefully causing an accident, the at-fault driver can be held accountable for the injuries or damages they cause.
+They may face arrest and criminal charges for their actions.
+Additionally, victims of accidents resulting from road rage may be eligible to seek compensation for medical bills, lost wages, pain and suffering, and other damages.
+In cases where a family loses a loved one due to a preventable accident, they may have the option to hold the negligent party responsible through a wrongful death claim.